M.A., History of Medicine, McGill University

 While at Penn, Taylor is completing a Graduate Certificate in Women, Gender, and Sexuality Studies.
 She is currently one of the co-ordinators for the Science Beyond the West working group, which meets regularly to explore, excavate, and workshop ideas and problems in histories of science, medicine, and technology that extend beyond North America and Western Europe.

 Prior to beginning her doctoral studies at Penn, Taylor completed a B.A. in History and Psychology at McMaster University followed by an M.A. in the History of Medicine at McGill University.
 While in Montréal, her research focused primarily on the cultural history of clinical psychopharmacology and mental health care workers.
 She has also worked on, and remains intrigued by, the history of transnational physician migration.

-History of the human sciences; history of health and medicine; feminist, postcolonial, and decolonial STS; modern Latin American history; gender, sexuality, and women's studies; disability studies.
+History of the human sciences; history of health and medicine; history of the body; feminist, postcolonial, and decolonial STS; modern Latin American history; gender, sexuality, and women's studies.